ark-lang/ark/docs/REFERENCE.md

 	func add(a: int, b: int): int -> a + b;

+### External Functions
+To allow external linkage to a function, you define the function as you would typically, however after the `func` keyword, you specify the function is external by writing the `ext`
+keyword:

+    func ext do_stuff() {
+        // do stuff here
+    }

 ## Structures
 A structure is a complex data type that defines a list of variables all grouped under one name in memory: